Economic Sentiment

 Advantages of Tracking Sentiment

-For investors, sentiment indicators provide an early warning system.
-Because they are forward-looking ("expectations"), they can signal a turning point in the business cycle months before lagging indicators like GDP or Unemployment confirm it.
-If business confidence (PMI) starts falling while the stock market is at all-time highs, it might be a signal to take profits or move into defensive sectors.
-Sentiment is also a key input for **Contrarian Investing**.
-When sentiment hits extreme lows (panic/despair), it often marks a market bottom, presenting a buying opportunity ("Buy when there is blood in the streets").
-Conversely, extreme euphoria often signals a market top ("Sell when the shoeshine boy gives you stock tips").
+For investors, sentiment indicators provide an essential early warning system.
+Because they are forward-looking and based on "expectations," they can signal a turning point in the business cycle months before lagging indicators like GDP or Unemployment confirm it.
+If business confidence (PMI) starts falling while the stock market is still at all-time highs, it might be a signal for an investor to take profits or move into more defensive sectors.
+Sentiment is also a key input for Contrarian Investing.
+When sentiment hits extreme, historic lows—characterized by panic and despair—it often marks a market bottom, presenting a major buying opportunity.
+This is following the adage to "Buy when there is blood in the streets."
+Conversely, extreme euphoria often signals a market top, reminding investors to be cautious when the crowd is most optimistic.

 Disadvantages of Sentiment Data